Shaurya: Plot

 Siddhant's superiors reprimand him for his actions as Brigadier Pratap is later revealed to be a highly decorated officer with a spotless reputation.
 Siddhant wishes for a meeting with Brigadier Pratap so as to apologize to him in person.
 The authorities grant him the permission and Siddhant heads out to meet Pratap, who is deployed at a forward area near the LOC.

 Siddhant, on meeting Pratap, gets intimidated.
 He profusely apologizes for his actions but Pratap simply brushes the incident away.
-Seeing Pratap's jovial mood, Siddhant tries to press Pratap for more information regarding the Rathore murder case; but a dismissive Pratap coldly rebuffs him.
+Seeing Pratap's jovial mood, Siddhant tries to press Pratap for more information regarding the Rathore murder case, but a dismissive Pratap coldly rebuffs him.
 Siddhant then tries to get access to the scene of the crime and to his relief Pratap accepts his request.
 Siddhant analyzes the scene of the crime and suspects something amiss.
 He tries to reach out to the local populace but he encounters their towards Vowing to get to the bottom of the case, Siddhant heads back to Srinagar.
 He then meets up with Javed, informing him of his meeting with Brigadier Pratap.
-Javed, for the first time, speaks; and asks Siddhant whether he thinks Javed is innocent or guilty.
+Javed, for the first time, speaks, and asks Siddhant whether he thinks Javed is innocent or guilty.
 A baffled Siddhant tells Javed that he will inform his decision to the court along with presenting all the necessary facts.

 Later in the evening Siddhant and Kavya run into each other.
 Despite a rocky start Siddhant becomes warm towards Kavya, who herself starts appreciating Siddhant's honesty and commitment.
 Kavya informs Siddhant about a major cover-up regarding the Rathore murder case, involving Brigadier Pratap and cautions him to be careful.
 Siddhant privately agrees and tells her about his meeting with Pratap, with Kavya promising to help Siddhant in every way possible.
 She later hands him several documents crucial for the case.
 A grateful Siddhant thanks her and heads back to further analyze the case.
 After spending the whole night studying the case, Siddhant concludes that Javed may actually be innocent and instead be a victim of a cover-up.

 A now-mature Siddhant decides to take the case head-on.
 On the day of the prosecution, Siddhant blatantly goes against Akash's advice and to the surprise of many (including Javed himself), declares Javed not guilty.
 His actions earn Akash's ire who calls him irresponsible.
 Siddhant however maintains his decision and vows to prove Javed's innocence.
-This causes a frosty relationship between the two best friends; which lasts for some time.
+This causes a frosty relationship between the two best friends for temporary.
+Despite this, they reconcile and Siddhant helps Akash get married in an impromptu ceremony.